ng-Classic/ng-classic/aio/content/guide/language-service.md

-# Angular Language Service
+# Angular ClassicLanguage Service

-The Angular Language Service provides code editors with a way to get completions, errors, hints, and navigation inside Angular templates.
+The Angular ClassicLanguage Service provides code editors with a way to get completions, errors, hints, and navigation inside Angular Classictemplates.
 It works with external templates in separate HTML files, and also with in-line templates.

-## Configuring compiler options for the Angular Language Service
+## Configuring compiler options for the Angular ClassicLanguage Service

 To enable the latest Language Service features, set the `strictTemplates` option in `tsconfig.json` by setting `strictTemplates` to `true,` as shown in the following example: